lukegiuliani/homebots/README.md

 # Getting started TL;DR:

 * Duplicate `.env.example` to `.env`, replacing vars as needed.
-This is both in the root folder, as well as the base of each system you want to use (e.g., Tailscale)
+You only have to do this for the systems you are going to spin up.
 * If using prometheus and node exporters, set a `prometheus-grafana/prometheus/targets.json` based off `targets.json.example`
-* If using prometheus / grafana, set a `prometheus-grafana/secrets/grafana-admin-password.secret` based on `grafana-admin-password.txt`

 # TODO:

 * Sort out SSL for the line above lol. (maybe service.host.domain.com?)
 * Fix `Error response from daemon: Address already in use`
 * Fix (very occasional): `Error response from daemon: Pool overlaps with other one on this address space`
-* Convert `pihole`s admin password to use docker secrets instead of a file.
-* Sort out the fact that there are about a million different spots for .env vars, and secrets: Move all the env vars into the root folder.
-Too hard otherwise.

 # Approach